-Lucy Stevens is a British Contemporary artist whose work explores our relationship with the natural environment on a social and cultural level.
+Lucy Stevens is a multidisciplinary British contemporary artist whose work explores our relationship and understanding of nature conservation.

-She draws inspiration from biophilia, natural science collections, taxidermy, colour theory, birdwatching, and birdsong identification.
+She draws inspiration from ornithology and colour theory.
+She is also an amateur birdwatcher.
 Her projects often include working in collaboration with experts in the natural world including scientists, museum curators, ornithologists, photographers and musicians.

-She creates mixed media abstract portraits of birds on paper, and sound works developed from gathering field recordings of the dawn chorus.
+Her work interprets birdsong, museum collections and conservation data into mixed media abstract portraits on paper and sound works developed from gathering field recordings.

 Lucy lives and works in Leicester.
 She received an MA and BA (Hons) in Fine Art from Nottingham Trent University.
-Her work has been shown in exhibitions and art fairs across the East Midlands, Yorkshire, East Anglia, and London.
+Her work has been shown in exhibitions and art fairs across the East Midlands and London.
 She has also taken part in artist residencies in Scotland, Brussels, France, and Sweden.

 Read Lucy’s artist CV here.